-The preschool classroom is divided into several center areas designed to encourage learning through exploration, investigation and problem solving.
-In order to effectively stimulate and motivate children’s curiosity, some center areas remain constant while the presentation of others will vary.
+The preschool classroom is divided into several centers designed to encourage learning through exploration, investigation, and problem solving.
+In order to effectively stimulate and motivate children’s curiosity, some centers stay constant, while the presentation of others will vary.

 Circle time is a group gathering during which we share our ideas, plans, and observations.
 Circle activities are designed to stimulate youngsters’ thinking, enrich their social skills and expand their attention spans.

 Gross-motor activities give children the opportunity to use their muscles—as well as their imaginations—as they engage in fun, healthy exercises, such as running, jumping and climbing.
 We also plan time for physical activity that encourages play in our gymnasium or interactive playground.

 Fine-motor activities help improve small-muscle development and eye-hand coordination.
 Some common items found in the fine-motor/manipulative area include puzzles, beads and laces, pegboards, crayons and scissors.

 Art activities help youngsters creatively express their thoughts and feelings.
 They help reinforce fine-motor skills and concept development in areas such as colors, shapes and size relationships.

 Dramatic-play activities help children express themselves, practice life skills, improve social skills, increase self-esteem, build vocabulary and solve problems.
 And, well, dramatic play is just plain fun!